Uclusion/uclusion-blog/_posts/2020-11-15-less-ceremony.md

 image: assets/images/ceremony.jpg
 categories: [ agile ]
 ---
-If you want to be truly effective in today's distributed work environment **no meeting should be scheduled that hasn't been attempted asynchronously first**.
+If you want to be truly effective in today's work environment **no meeting should be scheduled that hasn't been attempted asynchronously first**.

-This is because group meeting time is incredibly hard to get, and must be used as effectively as possible.
+This is because group meeting time is hard to get, incredibly costly, and must be used as effectively as possible.

 Which of these looks like a better use of time?
 1. "Hello, thanks for joining.
 We have options A, B, and C, with the following justifications..."
 1. "Hello, we need to decide on what we're going to move forward, any ideas?"

-It seems obvious to me the first is going to be the more effective meeting.
+The former is going to be an effective meeting and the latter probably not conclude anything.

 Applying this principle to development ceremonies means that the bulk of the work needs to move into agile software and any scheduled meetings just concern themselves with follow up.